tcbob1994/parking/README.md

 * Hotwire Vehicles
 * Lock/Unlock Cars
 * GPS Tracking System for Cars /searchVehicle PLATE and /searchEnd

-* Self repairing database functions because users dont read carefully!
+* Self repairing database functions
-* Information about wrong Configs in config.lua because users dont read carefully!
+* Information about wrong Configs in config.lua

 ## UPDATE
 * if you are updating type /parkingupdate in chat or parkingupdate in console if you don't have a chat!!!